Up to now I’ve done many jobs in my life.

 He had meaningful goals, the end of apartheid and the independence of South Africa.

-He lived by singing and dancing to the age of ninety five.
+He lived by singing and dancing at the age of ninety five.

-He had conviction and connections which had neither planning nor calculations in his life but he had respect, humility, and patience in the face of the unknown.
+He had convictions without planning and calculations in his life but he had respect, humility, perseverance, and patience for the unknown.

 His body and mind totally knew it and accepted it because he practiced it his whole life.